San Mateo (TransMilenio): History

 The inauguration of the station was delayed by the construction of Phase 1 in Soacha.
 It will be integrated with a new shopping center.
 On May 28, 2016, the feeder terminal opened.
-That same day, the circular route San Mateo began to operate that connects this station directly with the Portal del Sur in Bogota.
+That same day, the circular route San Mateo began to operate that connects this station directly with the Portal del Sur in Bogotá.

 Facilities

 The feeder terminal is on the north side of the Autopista Sur, connected to the station by a pedestrian bridge widening the access to the station.
 A bicycle rack offers 650 available spaces.

 Etymology

 The station name alludes to the nearby San Mateo neighborhood.
 Near it are Mercurio, Antares and Unisur shopping centers.